A message to the British-Pahari youth of the UK

 For our social climbers, no amount of social climbing and self-hatred of their former lives is ever going to bestow upon them personal integrity even though they hold fastidious to their new ‘social status’.
 If that’s the price they want to pay for losing themselves for upward mobility and social status, then I guess, their new peers are all the more welcome to have them!
 I just feel sorry for their children who are orphaned from the life-stories of their forbears and know nothing of their true origins, as they go on to look down at others who come from the same stock as their parents.

-In sharing my thoughts, I am not speaking about the hundreds and thousands of people, from our wider society in Britain who speak up against social and political injustice, even if it means going against their own families and extended networks.
-The social and political equality we see in Britain, by no means perfect, is the cumulative struggles of people who demanded rights for everyone else, because they refused to be ‘sheep’ merely accepting their dues on account of their backgrounds.
+In sharing my thoughts, I am not speaking about the hundreds and thousands of people, from our wider society in Britain, who speak up against social and political injustice, even if it means going against their own social group, families and extended networks.
+The social and political equality we enjoy in Britain, by no means perfect, is the cumulative struggles of people who demanded rights for everyone else, because they refused to be ‘sheep’ merely accepting their dues on account of their backgrounds.
 They challenged authority, were ostracised, demonised, victimised, but they never gave up.
-Ultimately, they succeeded, and we are all so much better for it.
+Ultimately, they succeeded, and we now enjoy the fruits of their activism.

 Random Posts on “Kashmir” from News Agencies